SAP-archive/teched2020-DEV166/exercises/ex2/README.md

 ## Exercise 2.6 Add UI and AppRouter Module to `mta.yaml`

 The automatic creation of the `mta.yaml` file added everything that is needed from the CAP side to the `mta.yaml` file: the service, the database deployer and also the dependency to the XSUAA and HANA service.
-Our Fiori elements based UI application, however, is still missing, we need to manually add this module as unfortunately, there is no automation support for this purpose.
+Our Fiori elements based UI application, however, is still missing, we need to manually add this module as, unfortunately, there is no automation support for this purpose.

-The AppRouter of the previous chapter is also an application, like our CAP service and the UI.
-Like these two, the AppRouter also needs to be deployed, for this we need to add a configuration to the MTA file that we created before.
+The AppRouter of the previous chapter is also an application, just as our CAP service and the UI.
+As these two, the AppRouter also needs to be deployed, for this we need to add a configuration to the MTA file that we created before.

 1. Add the `RiskManagement-approuter` and the `RiskManagement-app` module for the AppRouter to the `mta.yaml` file: